w-yeehong/tp/docs/UserGuide.md

 #### 5.4.4 Search tasks before a date: `searchtask`

-Search all tasks before a date.
+Search all tasks before a date in **Covigent**.

 Format: `searchtask dd/DUE_DATE`

+Additional Information:

 * Due date can be in the any of the following formats:
   * `YYYYMMDD` (e.g. 20210131).
   * `YYYYMMDD HHmm` (e.g. 20210131 2359).
   * `D/M/YYYY` (e.g. 31/1/2021 or 31/01/2021).
   * `D/M/YYYY HHmm` (e.g. 31/1/2021 2359 or 31/01/2021 2359).

+* If the time is not given for a due date, it defaults to 0000 (12am).

 Example(s):

-* `searchtask dd/12/1/2021` Search all tasks before 12/1/2021.
+* `searchtask dd/12/1/2021` Search all tasks before and including 12 January 2021.

+Expected Outcome:
+* The result box displays the message, "Tasks before the due date found.".
+* Tasks before and including 12 January 2021 can now be found in the list of tasks in **Covigent**

 ### 5.5 View help: `help`